 Long Winter Naps

-The Orlando Ballet will perform The Nutcracker at the Dr. Phillips Center during December.
+The Orlando Ballet will perform The Nutcracker at the Dr. Phillips Center in Downtown Orlando during December.
+There will be special family-centric performances as well.
 Watch the beautiful ballerinas dance across the stage as you listen to the classical story unfold as Tchaikovsky’s classic ballet story is played.
-It’s always a magical night for families.
-It is a holiday memory that children will never forget and parents will reminisce of their first time seeing this live performance.

 Sounds of the Season